AliOsX/masterdoc/README.md

  * renders the static HTML pages for documentation
  * changes the name of the index pages for each product
  * merges the unique content from the individual repos into this repo's `gh-pages` branch

+This included content from the "-Docs" repositories as well as the "landingpage" repository, which serves as the gateway to all documentation.